cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 }
 ```

-This script will be started in the new dogu container after the dogu has been upgraded, as soon as it boots up.
+As soon as it boots up, this script will be started in the new dogu container after the dogu has been upgraded.
 So normally both the `startup.sh` and the `post-upgrade` script will run at the same time.
 If it should be necessary that the `post-upgrade` script is executed before the `startup.sh` script, the `startup.sh` script must be provided with a waiting mechanism.
 This can be done, for example, by waiting for a registry key to be set by the `post-upgrade` script once it has run completely.

-### upgrade-notification - Show a notification before the dogu upgrade confirmation
+### upgrade notification - Show a notification before the dogu upgrade confirmation

-The upgrade-notification script can be defined as [Exposed Command](../core/compendium_en.md#exposedcommands) in the `dogu.json` of a dogus:
+The upgrade notification script can be defined as [Exposed Command](../core/compendium_en.md#exposedcommands) in the `dogu.json` of a dogus:

 ```json
 {